Kush1101/Kush1101/README.md

 [GoodReads](https://www.goodreads.com/user/show/115877948-kushagra-bansal)

+- 🔭 I’m currently working to create python projects.
+- 🌱 I’m currently learning Maths, Machine learning, Git.
+- 👯 I’m looking to collaborate on projects which include machine learning and python.
+- 🤔 I’m looking for help with content writing.
+- 💬 Ask me about Mathematics, Astrophysics, Python
+- 📫 How to reach me: [mail] (mailto: kushagrabansalajmer@gmail.com)

 <!--
 **Kush1101/Kush1101** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working to create python projects.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Maths, Machine learning, Git.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on projects which include machine learning and python.
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with content writing.
-- 💬 Ask me about ...
+- 💬 Ask me about Mathematics, Astrophysics, Python
-- 📫 How to reach me: ...
+- 📫 How to reach me: [mail] (mailto: kushagrabansalajmer@gmail.com)
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->